|

 As a Graduate Student

-I am looking for highly motivated graduate students.
+I am always looking for highly motivated graduate students.
 Many students have recently graduated from my lab and have gone on to PhD positions or interesting jobs in Environmental Consulting, Education, Fisheries and Wildlife Management.
 I am looking for new students who want to join our group.

 I work hard and I expect my students to also work hard to achieve their goals.
 Determination to succeed despite obstacles and to contribute are key characteristics I am looking for.